January 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 Another example of this statistical phenomenon, is currently taking place in the music industry…….

 It’s a lot like music…. and the future of modern music…… A good thought experiment to illustrate this point, deals with the future of music itself.
 Ask yourself, if more and more people are making music online, then why isn’t there better music?
 And more of it?

-In my opinion, that’s because making original music, is very difficult and people gravitate towards originality.
+And in my opinion, that’s because making original music, is very difficult and people gravitate towards originality.

-Look at these musicians, from the 90’s and early 2000’s, who had their stint on top; Hoobastank, Sum 41, Pennywise, NOFX, NickelBack, Duncan Sheik, Lil Flip, Pastor Troy, Lil Zane, BG, Coolio……
+Look at these musicians, from the 90’s and early 2000’s, who had their stint at the top; Hoobastank, Sum 41, Pennywise, NOFX, NickelBack, Duncan Sheik, Lil Flip, Pastor Troy, Lil Zane, BG, Coolio……

-Do you think these people are happy today?
+Do you think those people are happy today?